jerry1998728/SIP-Project/README.md

 ---
 ### ***How can we help users predict the futrue value of their investment positions from a growth perspective?***

 We addressed this quesiton by running monte carlos simulaiton on the seven stocks we have included in out demo software.
-In our analysis we try to give a projection of gorwth by providing 5 year projected trend line into the future after running 500 instances in each simulation.
+In our analysis we try to give a projection of growth by providing 5 year projected trend line into the future after running 500 instances in each simulation.

 # *How We Assess Risk*
 ---